WalletScrutiny/WalletScrutinyCom/_android/com.saitapro.md

 ---

+## Update 2024-07-24

+No significant updates regarding source-availability to report.

-## App Description from Google Play
+## App Description from Google Play 2023-07-02

 > - Non-custodial Wallet, meaning your assets are not centralized and truly belong to you.
 - Easily transfer digital currencies to your friends and family.